-Table 34.
+Table 35.
 The Overview view displays general information about each of the monitored databases.

-Parameter Description dbid ID of the database, unique within an instance of SQL Server.
-Database Name Name of the database, unique within an instance of SQL Server.
-Status The database's current status (for example, ONLINE, OFFLINE, RESTORING, or SUSPECT).
-Database Space Provides a visual representation of the database size and space usage within each database.
-Data Size The total size allocated to data files.
+Parameter Description Data Size The total size allocated to data files.
 Data Used Size The total size actually used by data files in the database.
 Data Free Size The total available data size (allocated to data files but not used).
 Log Size The total size allocated to log files.
 Log Used Size The total size actually used by log files in the database.
 Log Free Size The total available log size (allocated to log files but not used).
 Tables The number of tables, where table type=user, which exist in the database.
 Indexes The number of indexes that exist in the database.
 File Groups The number of file groups that exist in the database.
-Last Backup The date and time of the database's most recent backup.
 Last Backup Full Time The date and time when the most recent full database backup of any type took place.
 Last Backup Differential Time The date and time when the most recent differential database backup of any type took place.
-Last Backup Log Time The date and time when the most recent database log backup of any type took place.
-NOTE: The Last Backup Full Time, Last Backup Full Differential Time, and Last Backup Log Time colum are not displayed by default; to view these columns, click the Customizer button at the right side of the table Recovery The recovery model for the database; for example, Simple, Bulk Logged, or Full.
+Last Backup Log Time The date and time when the most recent database log backup of any type took place. ne, Last Backup Full Differential Time, and Last Backup Log Time columns view these columns, click the Customizer button at the right side of the Recovery Model The recovery model for the database; for example, Simple, Bulk Logged, or Full.